rust-qualification/rust-specification/types/bool/bool.md

 ## 1.1.
 Bool Types <a name="1.1."></a>
 ### Description

 The boolean type, or bool, is a basic data type that appears in the `language prelude` and represents truth values in logic and Boolean algebra.
-Boolean values are mainly used in conditionals, in `if` and `while` expressions.
+Boolean values are mainly used in conditionals, `while` expressions and `boolean operations`.

 ### Legality Rules
 - 1.1.1.
+There are two boolean values, `true` and `false`.
 The boolean value `false` has a bit pattern of `0x00`, while `true` has a bit pattern of `0x01`.
 - 1.1.2.
 The size and alignment of a bool are both 1 byte.
-- 1.1.3. `true` is transmuted to the `u8` value `1`, and `false` is transmuted to the `u8` value `0`.

 ### Undefined Behavior
 It is undefined behavior for a boolean variable to have any bit pattern other than `0x00` or `0x01`.
-Transmuting a `u8` to a `bool` can lead to such invalid boolean values.

 ### Examples
 `